After Trump’s Feud With Lewis, More Democratic Lawmakers Boycott Inauguration

 Lewis also said that he would be skipping the inauguration for the first time in his three-decade congressional career.
 “You cannot be at home with something that you feel that is wrong, is not right,” he said.

-Some Democrat had already announced that they wouldn’t attend Trump’s inauguration, but the number increased significantly over the weekend, with many citing Lewis in their explanation.
+Some Democrats had already announced that they wouldn’t attend Trump’s inauguration, but the number increased significantly over the weekend, with many citing Lewis in their explanation.

-By the Daily News’s count, 26 Democratic representatives are boycotting Friday’s inauguration.
+By the Daily News’ count, 26 Democratic representatives are boycotting Friday’s inauguration.
 Lawmakers usually attend the inauguration, regardless of which party won, and Bill and Hillary Clinton are planning to be there.